First Time Marathon Runner Credits Minimally Invasive Treatment from Swedish Hospital for Helping Her Cross the Finish Line

 That was welcome news for Karen who decided on that option.
 “I decided to try it and based on my results Dr. Prus guided the injection exactly where I needed it.” said Karen who was soon able to run without pain for the first time in weeks.
 “Karen was so enthusiastic about running the full marathon and we did everything possible to get her well and back in training so she could complete this important goal,” added Dr. Prus.

 With a week to go before the marathon Karen ran 10 miles and felt great.
 “I now had the confidence to run the Chicago Marathon and ultimately ran the whole race without pain,” said Karen, who finished in a better time than she expected.

 She is grateful for the doctors’ expertise, the effective treatment provided and their support.
 “It was like they wanted me to be able to run almost as much as I wanted to,” Karen said.
 “Dr. Prus even called me the day after the race to see how it went and if I was doing well.
 I just feel so grateful.”

-Igor Prus, M.D., is a board-certified sports medicine physician with Swedish Medical Group.
+Igor Prus, M.D., is a board-certified sports medicine physician with Endeavor Health Medical Group.
 His specialties include diagnostic musculoskeletal ultrasonography, ultrasound guided injections, regenerative medicine and physical rehabilitation.
 He speaks English, Ukrainian, Russian and basic medical Spanish.